-- At a minimum, one 10-pound ABC fire extinguisher must be posted within the door to the laboratory (including laboratory procedure and support rooms that are to be FDNY permitted). - Extinguishers must be located so that no point in the laboratory is further than 50 feet from an extinguisher. - The use/storage of alkali metals (e.g., metallic sodium) requires a dry graphite extinguisher, not dry powder.
+- At a minimum, one 10-pound ABC fire extinguisher must be posted within the door to the laboratory (including laboratory procedure rooms). - Extinguishers must be located so that no point in the laboratory is further than 50 feet from an extinguisher. - The use/storage of alkali metals (e.g., metallic sodium) requires a dry graphite extinguisher, not dry powder.
 Only dry graphite can extinguish an alkali metal fire; all other extinguishing agents react violently with burning metals.

-DATE REVIEWED: DATE UPDATED: CLASSIFICATION & LOCATION: PAGE: Fire Safety, General Safety, Construction Safety March 6, 2024 March 6, 2024 T:\Documentation\EHS-Manual\8.2BldgDesignGuidelines.docx 9 of 34
+DATE REVIEWED: DATE UPDATED: CLASSIFICATION & LOCATION: PAGE: Fire Safety, General Safety, Construction Safety April 7, 2020 April 3, 2020 T:\Documentation\EHS-Manual\8.2BldgDesignGuidelines.docx 9 of 34